 Show All Answers

-The lake is home to a variety of wildlife, which includes birds, fish and reptiles.
+The lake is home to a variety of wildlife, including birds, fish and reptiles.

-The lake is primarily filled using non-potable well water, irrigation, and rain run off.
+The lake is primarily filled using non-potable well water and rain run off.
+Water from the lake is used to irrigate Elk Grove Park.

 A valid California fishing license is required for those 16 and older.